Supply Chain Management

 Our non-credit, professional development programs are presented in partnership with the Center for Supply Chain Research and co-sponsored by the Council of Supply Chain Management Professionals.

-By attending multiple supply chain programs, you can earn a Professional Certificate in Supply Chain Operations, Management, or Leadership. certificate opportunities.
-Note: Programs do not fulfill requirements for any supply chain degree program.about our
+By attending multiple supply chain programs, you can earn a Professional Certificate in Supply Chain Operations, Management, or Leadership. certificate opportunities.about our

 September 15-17, 2015